andfurtherance/andfurtherance.github.io/_posts/2024-10-08-capm-in-private-company-dcf.md

 The idea is that an investor needs to be compensated for two things: the time value of money (that’s the $R_f$ part) and the risk of investing in something volatile (that’s the $\beta(R_m - R_f)$ part).

 For public companies, this works reasonably well.
-You can look up the risk-free rate in about 30 seconds, and there’s tons of data on how a public company’s stock moves relative to the market (that’s how you figure out β\betaβ).
+You can look up the risk-free rate in about 30 seconds, and there’s tons of data on how a public company’s stock moves relative to the market (that’s how you figure out $\beta$).
 So, for public companies, the CAPM formula gives you a pretty good estimate of the discount rate you should use in a **Discounted Cash Flow (DCF)** valuation.

 But what about private companies?